-The night is as dark as hell. noun or pronoun positive verb as adjective as noun or pronoun , Our house is not as / so luxurious as a hotel.
+The night is as dark as hell. noun or pronoun positive verb as adjective as noun or pronoun Our house is not as / so luxurious as a hotel. noun or pronoun negative as / so adjective as noun or pronoun

 Comparisons of adverbs